Salmon appetizers

 3. Cut, glaze and sprinkle

 - With a sharp knife or pizza cutter, cut the layered pastry into strips, then into rectangles or squares.
 Leave the rectangles on the tray, there’s no need to separate them before baking.
 Beat the egg yolk with a splash of olive oil and brush the tops with the egg wash.
-Sprinkle over poppy seeds or sesame seeds for that classic bakery look and a bit of crunch.
+Sprinkle over the black and white sesame seeds for that classic bakery look and a bit of crunch.

 4. Bake and serve